reklawth/python_ws/assault/README.md

 Requests Per Second    806
 ```

-If we want to add concurrency, we will use te `-c` option and we can use the `-r` option to specify how many rquests that we would lioek to make:
+If we want to add concurrency, we will use the `-c` option and we can use the `-r` option to specify how many rquests that we would like to make:
 ```
 $ assault https://example.com
 ....
 Done!